 Top Ten Victories in Becket Fund History

 Since its founding in 1994, the Becket Fund for Religious Liberty has championed the cause of religious freedom in some of the most challenging and significant such cases in our country and abroad.
-Below is a list of Becket Fund’s top victories during our eventful 17-year history.
+Below is a list of the Becket Fund’s top ten victories.

 Becket Fund wins before the Supreme Court the “most important religious liberty case in a half century.”

-In a stinging rebuke, all nine Justices agreed with the Becket Fund and rejected the government’s position, describing its arguments as “extreme,” “remarkable, and “untenable.”Hosanna Tabor vs. EEOC
+In a stinging rebuke, all nine Justices agreed with the Becket Fund's argument that religious groups should be free from government interference when they choose their leaders, and rejected the government’s position, describing its arguments as “extreme,” “remarkable," and “untenable.”Hosanna Tabor vs. EEOC

-The Becket Fund succeeded in convincing the most liberal federal court of appeals in the country to reverse itself and uphold the constitutionality of the words "Under God" in the Pledge of Allegiance.Newdow v.
+The Becket Fund succeeded in convincing the largest federal court of appeals in the country to reverse itself and uphold the constitutionality of the words "Under God" in the Pledge of Allegiance.Newdow v.
 Carey

 A Texas city ordinances denied a Santeria priest the right to perform ceremonies essential to his faith, but the Becket Fund fought back.